Ivy Queen: 2008–10: Ivy Queen 2008 World Tour LIVE! and Drama Queen

-2011–present: Musa, Vendetta, and tenth studio album
+2011–2021: Musa, Vendetta, Raiz No Rama Tour

 On August 21, 2012, Queen's eighth studio album Musa was released.
 It debuted and peaked at number 15 on the Billboard Top Latin Albums chart.
 She said that spending two years away from the media has helped her emotionally and mentally.
-She also said that the album is "very mature and complete," because although her style is urban and reggaeton it also features fusions of rhythms and instruments with their own styles.
+She also said that the album is "very mature and complete", because although her style is urban and reggaeton it also features fusions of rhythms and instruments with their own styles.
 The album managed a nomination for Best Urban Music Album at the Latin Grammy Awards of 2013.

 It was announced in September 2013, that Queen had changed management and returned with Jorge "Goguito" Guadalupe, president and co-founder of Filtro Musik, to release her ninth studio album, entitled Vendetta in February 2014.
 Following the birth of her first biological child, Queen then announced that she would embark on a U.S. tour entitled the "Viva Puerto Rico Tour".
 The tour, launched on January 29, 2014, included performances at various gay clubs in cities of the United States and Puerto Rico, such as New York, Orlando, Miami, Houston, Seattle, San Francisco, San Diego, Atlanta, Sacramento, Los Angeles, Tampa, and Ponce.

 Queen's ninth studio album was released on February 3, 2015.
 An extended play version of the album was released on December 9, 2014.
 The studio album version was originally announced for a release in February 2014, and later some time in 2014.

 The extended play version of the album, entitled Vendetta: First Round, includes the first four singles from the album: "Soy Libre", "Vamos A Guerrear", "Naci Para Amarte", and the title track "Vendetta", on disc one.
 Disc two features a DVD with the music videos to these songs as well as a forty-five-minute documentary of the making of the album.
 Upon its release, it managed to debut at number thirty on the Billboard Latin Albums chart and number five on the Billboard Latin Rhythm Albums chart for the week of December 27, 2014.

 The album is composed of four separate simultaneously released albums, in the genres of urban, hip hop, bachata and salsa.
 Each releases contains eight songs musically devoted to the specific genre.
 The urban releases features Farruko, J Alvarez, Jowell & Randy and J King & Maximan, the hip hop release features Vico C, Fat Joe, Ñengo Flow and MC Ceja, the salsa release features Tito Rojas, Andy Montañez and Luisito Carrión, while the bachata release features Óptimo.

 In February 2020, Queen embarked on the Raiz No Rama World Tour, which was forced to end due to the Covid pandemic.
 Following this, Queen continued to work from home, recording new music.